odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/france.rst

 To get the certification just follow the following steps:

-* Install the anti-fraud module fitting your Odoo environment from the *Apps* menu:
+* :ref:`Install <general/install>` the anti-fraud module fitting your Odoo environment from the *Apps* menu:

   * if you use Odoo Point of Sale: *l10n_fr_pos_cert*: France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis)